-A Rental Housing Affordability Gap Analysis for West Central Weber is shown in Table X. Due to limited availability of data, data in this table include parts of West Haven, Hooper, Marriott-Slaterville, and Plain City.
+A Rental Housing Affordability Gap Analysis for West Central Weber is shown in Table 9 - Rental Housing Affordability Gap Analysis on page 79.
+Due to limited availability of data, the data in this table include parts of West Haven, Hooper, Marriott-Slaterville, and Plain City.
 Income ranges are based on Weber County's Area Median Household Income.
 Maximum affordable rents are assumed at 30 percent of Area Median Household Income.
 The third column indicates the number of households in each income bracket, followed by the number of rental units available within the income bracket.
 Column five is the difference between the number of households and the number of units available, indicating the surpluses or deficits of housing units for each income range.